 Yet, this may leave you with as many questions as you started with.
 For instance, how will a growing business know if a help desk or a service desk is right for them, and what tools should you use to ensure that you get the most out of your IT service management?
 For businesses struggling to answer these questions, it may be beneficial to seek outside support.

 At Ripple, we know that finding the right IT solutions to meet your company's needs can be a daunting task, and you may not know where to start.
-This is why we offer 30-minute consult with our CTO to help organizations get the most out of their IT service management.
+This is why we offer 30-minute consult with our team to help organizations get the most out of their IT service management.
 Feel free to contact us today to book an appointment.

 Don't Fall Behind!